Hermann Park is open from 6 am to 11 pm daily.

 Selling food, drinks, merchandise or services in the Park require a permit.
 For more information, email email@example.com.

-There are venues (and the Hermann Park Train!) available for private rental.
+There are venues (and the Hermann Park Railroad!) available for private rental.
 Please visit our Facility Rentals page to learn more about hosting a birthday party or special event in the Park.

 The City of Houston and the Houston Parks and Recreation Department have made the decision to limit the number of organized exercise programs/groups operating within Hermann Park.
 Hermann Park Conservancy has been asked to assist them by implementing a permit program for exercise programs/groups in Hermann Park.
 For information about obtaining a permit for exercise programs, click here.

 The McGovern Centennial Gardens offer rental space for weddings and other special events in the Cherie Flores Garden Pavilion and the Celebration Garden.
+The newly restored Lott Hall is also available for rent.
 For rental information, click here.